hbctraining/DGE_workshop/lessons/DGE_workflow.md

 ### Gene-level QC

 Prior to differential expression analysis it is beneficial to omit genes that have little or no chance of being detected as differentially expressed.
 This will increase the power to detect differentially expressed genes.
-The genes removed fall into three categories:
+The genes omitted fall into three categories:

 - Genes with zero counts in all samples
 - Genes with an extreme count outlier